staples-sparx/StaplesLabs.github.io/who-we-are.md

 We seek excellence in all we do, and work hard in forging an environment that nurtures it.

-The first way you get a unique opportunity to excel, is by getting a chance to work on extremely challenging problems -- day in and day out.
+The first way you get a unique opportunity to excel is by getting a chance to work on extremely challenging problems -- day in and day out.
 For instance: